dennislee928/dennis-s-note-vault/ietls sprint/Intro paragraphs.md

 Some people think that advertisements aimed at children should be banned,
 while others believe such advertising is essential for business.
 **Discuss both views and give your opinion.**
+___
+It has long been debated whether children-oriented

 ---